What Is Additional Insured Coverage?

 Many companies engage in business relationships with other firms.
 While these relationships can be beneficial, they also create a risk of lawsuits.
 One company may negligently cause an accident that injures a third party.
 The injured party may then sue one or both companies for damages.
 Here are some examples:

 - Regal Realty owns Apex Apartments, an apartment complex.
 Regal hires Prime Painting, a painting contractor, to paint the exterior of the complex.
-A Premier employee is cleaning paint brushes when he accidentally drops a cigarette into a bucket of paint thinner.
+A Prime employee is cleaning paint brushes when he accidentally drops a cigarette into a bucket of paint thinner.
 The paint thinner ignites, causing a fire.
 The tenant of a nearby apartment is injured by the smoke.
-He sues both Premier Painting and Regal Realty for bodily injury.
+He sues both Prime Painting and Regal Realty for bodily injury.

 - Fancy Foods operates a grocery store in retail space it rents from Buildings, Inc. Lisa is shopping at the store when a ceiling tile falls on her head.
 Lisa is injured and sues both Fancy Foods and Buildings Inc. for compensation.

 - Able Appliances distributes refrigerators manufactured by Handy Home Products.
 An Able salesperson is demonstrating a refrigerator feature to a customer when a panel snaps off the front door.
 The customer is injured by the flying panel.
 He sues both the vendor (Able Appliance) and the Handy Home Products for bodily injury.

 In each of the above examples, negligence committed by one company has triggered an accident that resulted in a claim against the other.
 Regal Realty, Buildings, Inc., and Able Appliances could protect themselves against such claims by demanding coverage as an additional insured under the other company's general liability policy.